Amaro Pargo: Friendship with Sister Mary of Jesus

-Moreover, because of his beliefs as a fervent Catholic, he was responsible for important works of charity for churches, religious institutions, and the Parroquia de Nuestra Señora de Los Remedios (Parish Church of Our Lady of Los Remedios), now the Catedral de San Cristóbal de La Laguna (La Laguna Cathedral).
-He began a deep friendship with the nun Sister Mary of Jesus, who gave the privateer spiritual advice.
-After her death in 1731, Amaro paid for the extravagant sarcophagus in which the uncorrupted mystic now rests.
-The initials of Amaro are inscribed in the sarcophagus.
+Because of his fervent Catholic beliefs, Amaro made large donations to churches, religious institutions, and the Parroquia de Nuestra Señora de Los Remedios (Parish Church of Our Lady of Los Remedios), now the Catedral de San Cristóbal de La Laguna (La Laguna Cathedral).
+He developed a deep friendship with Dominican nun María de León Bello y Delgado, the famed "Sister Mary of Jesus", who gave the privateer spiritual advice.
+After her 1731 death, Amaro paid for the extravagant sarcophagus in which the uncorrupted mystic now rests.
+Amaro's initials are inscribed in the sarcophagus.

-The privateer attributed many of his exploits to the miraculous intervention of the nun, including an episode in which the nun saved his life in Cuba, without her body leaving the convent, that is, by the phenomenon of bilocation.
+The privateer attributed many of his exploits to the miraculous intervention of the nun, including an episode in which the nun reportedly saved his life in Cuba, without her body leaving the convent; that is, by the phenomenon of bilocation.

-Over the centuries those searching for romance have wanted to see a deeper meaning in the friendship that joined the privateer and nun.
+Those searching for romance have over the centuries wanted to see deeper meaning in the friendship between the privateer and the nun who was 25 years his elder.
 Balbina Rivero, author of Amaro Pargo, el pirata de Tenerife, suggests that interpretation in his book.
 Others reject it, including the author of El Sarcófago de las tres llaves, Pompeyo Reina Moreno, saying their friendship was based on devotional reasons.

 Death and inheritance

 Amaro died 4 October 1747 in his hometown.
-According to chronicles, his funeral was "very solemn" and during the funeral procession transferring his body to his burial site eight stops were made on the street, slowed down by the crowd that accompanied the procession.
+According to chronicles, his funeral was "very solemn" and the funeral procession transferring his body to his burial site made eight stops on the street, slowed down by the crowd that accompanied the procession.

-He was buried in the Santo Domingo de Guzmán Convent in La Laguna, in a family tomb.
+He was buried in the family tomb in the Santo Domingo de Guzmán Convent in La Laguna.
+The family shield is engraved in the marble headstone, and under it a skull with two crossbones winks his right eye.

-In the marble headstone is engraved the family shield, and under it a skull winking his right eye with two crossbones.
-At his death his estate was substantial, and the natural son Manuel de la Trinidad Rodríguez appeared in La Laguna demanding his part, but the rest of his heirs rejected his claims.
+His estate at his death was substantial, and his natural son Manuel de la Trinidad Rodríguez appeared in La Laguna demanding his part, but the rest of his heirs rejected his claims.

 Treasure of Amaro Pargo

 Pargo wrote in his will that he had a box that he kept in his cabin.
 This carved chest contained silver, gold jewelry, pearls and precious stones of great value, chinese porcelain, rich fabrics and paintings, adding that they were itemised in a book wrapped in parchment and marked with the letter "D".
-The whereabouts of this book is unknown.
+The whereabouts of this book are unknown.

 In the centuries since, people have speculated as to the whereabouts of the treasure.
 The house of Amaro Pargo in Machado (in the municipality of El Rosario) was sacked over the years by treasure hunters.
 It has also been suggested that the treasure is in the so-called Cave of San Mateo in Punta del Hidalgo northeast of Tenerife, a cave that served to hide their loot.

-Despite all these efforts, this treasure has not yet been located.
+Despite many search efforts, the treasure has not yet been located.